How to Change Your Personal Information at a Minnesota DMV

 For More Information and Guidance

-If you need assistance with managing your information or completing a form for the Minnesota DMV, we recommend using our online directory to find the nearest DMV branch.
+If you need assistance managing your information or completing a form for the Minnesota DMV, we recommend using our online directory to find the nearest DMV branch.
 Our directory provides information on operating hours, contact details, and available services.